 Understanding hyperfocal distance will greatly enhance the quality of your landscape photography.
-This post explains everything about hyperfocal distance in and how to get it right.
-You can then this knowledge with you and practice setting the hyperfocal distance then on your particular camera.
+Here we explain everything about hyperfocal distance and how to get it right.
+Then, you can practice setting the hyperfocal distance on your particular camera.

-We’ve included a hyperfocal distance chart, the mathematical formula and where you can download a hyperfocal distance calculator app.
-There is also some terrific hyperfocal distance photos as examples and an excellent hyperfocal distance video tutorial at the end.
+Below you will find a hyperfocal distance chart, the mathematical formula and where you can download a hyperfocal distance calculator app.
+There is also some terrific hyperfocal distance photos as examples.

 The article covers hyperfocal distance landscape photography from the ground.
-However, all the information is very important to getting the hyperfocal distance correct in your aerial photography.
+It is also very relevant information to getting the hyperfocal distance correct in your aerial photography.

 All About Hyperfocal Distance